Digging in at Pardo

 Bulk Sampling

-Inventus conducted the first phase (5,000 tonnes) of a 50,000 tonne advanced exploration bulk sampling program at Pardo.
-The bulk sample program has built confidence of the gold grade and paved the way for a maiden resource estimate on the property.
+Inventus conducted the first phase (5,000 tonnes) of a 50,000 tonne advanced exploration bulk sampling program at Pardo in 2022.
+The bulk sample program has built confidence of the gold grade and is paving the way for a maiden resource estimate on the property.

 In late 2017, Inventus conducted its first bulk sample from the Trench 1 occurrence.
 The 1,000 tonne bulk sample was calculated to contain 133.8 ounces of gold, equivalent to a head grade of 4.2 g/t gold.
 Diamond drilling prior to extraction of the bulk sample returned a predicted block model grade of 1.55 g/t gold.